Establishing Speaker Credibility through Testimonials April 2, 2019 09:00

 Do you have testimonials that help establish your credibility?
 If so, post one on your social media channels today and tag us so we see it (we are "He says, She says" on all social media channels).
 If you don't have one, today's the day to get one (or more).
 Reach out to someone and ask for one.
 If you need help, send us an email at firstname.lastname@example.org and we'll help you brainstorm.

 Looking for a supportive community where you can learn more about public speaking and other communication topics?
-You're invited to join us over on Facebook at Communicate to Connect.
+You're invited to join us over in our Speaking Society.
 Click here to join.
-It's free.